eliseSou/eliseSou.github.io/_pages/publications.md

 |Fuji|259,425|
 |Total|535,691|

-We sued 33,707 arisu data for learning and evaluation because of the learning time and storage capacity.
+We used 33,707 arisu data for learning and evaluation because of the learning time and storage capacity.
 (Train: 26,967 (80%), Evaluation: 6740 (20%), Total: 33,707) In addition, because the YOLO model uses 640X480 size images, we resized all images to 640X480
 ### Dataset augmentation.

 To achieve better performance and accuracy we had to augment our data to tackle extreme case.